senomorf/oci-cpu-shaper/docs/08-development.md

 Follow this loop to keep the repository above the CI-required 85 percent statement coverage floor (§14):

 1. Write or update unit, integration, or smoke tests alongside code changes so new logic is executable under `go test` (§§5, 9, 11).
-2. Run `make coverage` to generate `coverage.out`, review the reported percentage, and inspect uncovered packages with `go tool cover -func coverage.out` when the value trends downward.
+2. Run `make coverage` to generate `coverage.out` and `coverage.txt`, review the reported percentage, and inspect uncovered packages with `go tool cover -func coverage.out` when the value trends downward.
 3. Patch gaps immediately—prefer focused tests that exercise failure paths and concurrency edges instead of broad golden snapshots.
 4. Capture any notable coverage shifts (both increases and decreases) in `docs/CHANGELOG.md` so reviewers can audit the impact alongside functional notes (§12).